 The Historic Anacostia neighborhood is located east of the Anacostia River as shown in Figure A-1.
-EPA considers this section of Ward 8, an EJ community where EJ is defined as the "the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income, with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies."
-EJ communities are overburdened communities that are disproportionally exposed to environmental hazards.
-These vulnerable communities are typically low-income communities of color experiencing socioeconomic stressors and more health ailments.
+EPA considers this section of Ward 8 an Environmental Justice (EJ) community where EJ is defined as the "the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income, with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies."
+EJ communities are overburdened communities that are disproportionately exposed to environmental hazards.
+These vulnerable communities are typically low-income communities of color, experiencing socioeconomic stressors and more health ailments.

 DOEE intends to place a monitoring site in the EJ community of Historic Anacostia to measure PM2.5.
 Based on the EPA's EJScreen tool, Anacostia is a community comprised almost entirely of people of color.
 Approximately 64% of residents are considered low-income, and nearly one fifth of the population (18%) has less than a high school education.
 The unemployment rate of 17% is at the 95th percentile in the entire country.
 Residents of this community are exposed to some of the highest daily traffic in this country, and high concentrations of carcinogens such as diesel particulate matter.
-Approximately 12% of the population are children under the age of 5 years old, thus making monitoring pollutants essential for the next generations of residents.
-To fulfill equity, so that all residents in the District thrive, monitoring pollutants in the historic EJ Anacostia community within Ward 8 is of high priority for DOEE.
+Approximately 12% of the population are children under the age of 5 years old, thus making monitoring pollutants essential for future generations of residents.
+To fulfill equity for all residents in the District to thrive, monitoring pollutants in the historical Anacostia community within Ward 8 is of the highest priority to the DOEE.

-Figure A-1: Map of the District's Historic Anacostia neighborhood where the new air monitoring station will potentially be placed.
+Figure A-1: Maps of the District's Historic Anacostia neighborhood where the new air monitoring station will be placed.